EthanHolleman/site_dev/content/posts/skribbl.io_words.md

 [Praw](https://praw.readthedocs.io/en/latest/) library retrieves the most commonly used words from the top comments of posts to a subreddit.

+Since subreddits are generally devoted to a specific topic you can easily create pseudo-themed word banks by pulling comments from a category of topics and selecting subreddits under that banner.

 You can download the program from the [GitHub page](https://github.com/EthanHolleman/Rskribbl).

 ## Usage